 Forests cover 31% of the land area on our planet.
 They produce vital oxygen and provide homes for people and wildlife.
 Many of the world’s most threatened and endangered animals live in forests, and 1.6 billion people rely on benefits forests offer, including food, fresh water, clothing, traditional medicine and shelter.

 But forests around the world are under threat from deforestation, jeopardizing these benefits.
 Deforestation comes in many forms, including fires, clear-cutting for agriculture, ranching and development, unsustainable logging for timber, and degradation due to climate change.
 This impacts people’s livelihoods and threatens a wide range of plant and animal species.
-Some 46-58 million square miles of forest are lost each year—equivalent to 36 football fields every minute.
+Some 46-58 thousand square miles of forest are lost each year—equivalent to 36 football fields every minute.

 Forests play a critical role in mitigating climate change because they act as a carbon sink—soaking up carbon dioxide that would otherwise be free in the atmosphere and contribute to ongoing changes in climate patterns.
 Deforestation undermines this important carbon sink function.
 It is estimated that 15% of all greenhouse gas emissions are the result of deforestation.

 Deforestation is a particular concern in tropical rainforests because these forests are home to much of the world’s biodiversity.
 For example, in the Amazon around 17% of the forest has been lost in the last 50 years, mostly due to forest conversion for cattle ranching.
 Deforestation in this region is particularly rampant near more populated areas, roads and rivers, but even remote areas have been encroached upon when valuable mahogany, gold and oil are discovered.